 Fancy a bit of off road cycling?
 Then we have mountain bikes for all ages.

 With an island as friendly as Likoma no guides are necessary, but are on hand should you wish.
 Wonder off and see where the road takes you, to the cathedral and the market, or the textiles workshop or one of the many community projects.
 It really couldn't be much easier and safer.

-May: lovely clear blue skies, the rains have finished.
-The lake is full and temperatures are around 30 degrees.
+May: lovely clear blue skies, the rains have mostly finished.
+The lake is full and temperatures are around 28 degrees.

 June - August: Our coolest season.
 We have a prevailing wind that blows through for a few days at a time keeping temperatures down to 20-25 degrees in the day and as low as 16 at night.
 The mornings tend to be calm and then by midday the wind picks up occasionally producing a swell not much different from the sea.

-September - December: It slowly warms up to up to about 37 degrees, the water reaching 20+ degrees.
-Clear blue skies during the day and starry nights abound.
+September - December: It slowly warms up to up to about 35 degrees, the water reaching 20+ degrees.
+Clear blue skies during the day and starry nights.

 December - April: Our rainy season although it doesn't tend to rain much during the days.
 The rain normally starts around 9 at night and stops by 5 in the morning, no guarantees though.
 The temperature is cooler than November as the evening showers cool down the land.
 Temperatures during the day reach about 30 degrees with medium humidity.